rhfnx/picoCTF/Beginner picoMini 2022/Codebook/README.md

 > 2. The str_xor function does not need to be reverse engineered for this challenge.

 ## Solutions 🎯
-- Download the files from the challenge, you can see or download the file down here :arrow_down:
+- Download the files from the Challenge.

   <details>